User Guides

 User Guide Styling

-Great Docs applies different styling to User Guide pages compared to API reference pages, optimizing for the narrative documentation experience.
-The sidebar filter that helps navigate large APIs is hidden since user guides are typically smaller and have a clear hierarchical structure.
+Because user guides serve a different purpose than API references, Great Docs applies different styling to match.
+The sidebar filter that helps navigate large API listings is hidden since user guides are typically smaller and have a clear hierarchical structure.
 Breadcrumb navigation is also removed to provide a cleaner reading experience.
-The sidebar itself uses section-based navigation that mirrors your guide-section organization, making it easy for readers to see where they are in the documentation.
+The sidebar itself uses section-based navigation that mirrors your guide-section organization, making it easy for readers to see where they are in the guide.

 Example: This User Guide